AntKazakovv/dotfiles/src/modules/bonuses/components/lootbox-modal/lootbox-modal.component.md

 - **bonus** - model "Bonus"
 - **totalSlides** - total number of slides
-- **initialSlides** - the number of slides that will be rendered immediately when the modal window is opened
 - **sliderParams** - object with params for slider

 ```typescript